danilnagy/danilnagy.github.io/CV.md

 		</td>
 		<td>
 			<p class="title">Paradigm Shift - New Zealand</p>
-			Keynote speaker at major architectural conference which travelled to 5 cities in New Zealand in 5 days.
+			Keynote speaker at major architectural conference which travelled to 5 cities in New Zealand in 5 days. [<a href="https://youtu.be/EMTYyDQo08g" target="_blank_">Recording</a>].
 		</td>
 	</tr>